yutnagase/react-todo-app/README.md

 ![alt text](demo.png)

-- Add new TODO items
+- Add Tasks: You can add new tasks.
-- Mark TODO items as complete
+- Edit Tasks: You can edit existing tasks.
-- Delete TODO items
+- Delete Tasks: You can delete tasks.
-- Move completed TODO items back to incomplete
+- Toggle Task Completion: You can toggle tasks between completed and incomplete.
 - Fetch and store TODO items using JSON Server

 ## Installation